Calls

 Fund a research project?
 Publish a publication?
 Do you want to help organise events?
 Here you will find current calls on topics related to interdisciplinarity and transdisciplinarity.

-The website is constantly updated.
-If you have any messages you would like to share, please do not hesitate to contact us.
+The website is constantly being updated.
+If you have similar messages for our community, please do not hesitate to contact us.

 17.11.25, DUT Driving Urban Transitions